kiikoh/TankDodge/README.md

 # TankDodge
-Recreation of my High School Computer Science Project in Freshman Year
+Recreation of my High School Computer Science Project from Sophomore Year

 ## How to Play
 * Once there is enough players the game will begin.